nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `deallocate MEMBER_INDEX FACILITY_INDEX DAY`

-* `MEMBER_INDEX` refers to the index shown in the displayed member list
+* `MEMBER_INDEX` refers to the index shown in the currently displayed member list
-* `FACILITY_INDEX` refers to the index shown in the displayed facility list
+* `FACILITY_INDEX` refers to the index shown in the currently displayed facility list
 * Both `MEMBER_INDEX` and `FACILITY_INDEX` **must be positive integers** 1, 2, 3…
 * `DAY` **must be a positive integer from 1 to 7**, whereby 1 represents Monday and 7 represents Sunday